maarten-pennings/I2C-tool/README.md

 ```

 Let's now write 0x55 to the loop back-buffer (MSG at address 0x10).
 Three times.
-Notice that the first two take a bit longer `QUS=000003ae` and `QUS=000003a9` or about 940 us.
+Notice that the first two take a bit longer due to the clock stretch injection.
-The last one, and the one at the start of this section took `QUS=00000375` respectively `QUS=0000037c` or about 889 us.
-That is 51us longer.
+For the last one, ENABLE is back to 0, so there is no longer injection, so transaction time is back to normal.

 ```
 i2c: [s44a 00_010000/10a 55a p]